sbonaretti/sbonaretti.github.io/README.md

 My personal website: https://sbonaretti.github.io/
-Layout by Niklas Buschmann, 2014, MIT-License (https://github.com/niklasbuschmann/contrast)
+Layout modified from the one proposed by Niklas Buschmann, 2014, MIT-License (https://github.com/niklasbuschmann/contrast)

 The website contents are in: index.html (Home), Projects.md, Publications.md, Software.md, and Teaching.md.